wp-plugins/vegas-fullscreen-background-slider/readme.txt

 A fullscreen background slideshow plugin based on Jay Salvat's <a href="http://vegas.jaysalvat.com/">Vegas Background jQuery Plugin</a>

+You can see a working demo at <a href="http://demo.jamesdbruner.com/">http://demo.jamesdbruner.com/</a>

 == Installation ==

 1. Upload `vegas-slider.zip` to the `/wp-content/plugins/` directory